FirebaseExtended/firebase-framework-tools/README.md

 The output bundle primarily consists of a `bundle.yaml` file that sits inside of the `.apphosting` directory.
 This bundle.yaml contains all the ways that frameworks can configure App Hosting when users deploy their applications.

 > [!NOTE]
-> App Hosting technically supports all all node applications, but no custom framework features will be enabled without the output bundle.
+> App Hosting technically supports all node applications, but no custom framework features will be enabled without the output bundle.

 ## Output bundle Schema